telephant-co-za/telephant-api/README/properties.md

 # Properties

-The characteristics and functionalities required per the assignment rubric are listed below.
+The properties, characteristics and functionalities required per the assignment rubric are listed below.

 **Foundation Skill Set**
 <table>